pickles976/HariRecipes/README.md

 ## Developer Tools

-This project has only been tested for 3.12.7
+This project has only been tested for Python 3.12.7 and is not guaranteed to work on other systems/versions.

 #### Crawler